 The Renting Homes Act is the biggest change to housing law in Wales for decades.

 From 1 December 2022 the Renting Homes (Wales) Act 2016 will change the way all landlords in Wales rent their properties.
 It will improve how we rent, manage, and live in rented homes in Wales.

 A rent repayment order (RRO) is a means for tenants and former tenants to reclaim up to twelve months rent where a landlord rents out accommodation which should be licensed but is not.

 However the landlord must first be found guilty in court or in a tribunal of committing the offence of renting the accommodation without a licence.
 Such cases will be taken by the council.

 A tenant or former tenant can apply to the Residential Property Tribunal for a rent repayment order to reclaim up to 12 months rent from the landlord.
 Refer to the advice sheet.

 Download the Rent Repayment Order Guide for Tenants (pdf)

 HMO public licence register

-Council officers will inspect an HMO either because the property has been assessed as being at risk or after receiving a request or complaint.
+Council officers will inspect a HMO either because the property has been assessed as being at risk, or after receiving a request for Environmental Health Housing to visit / receiving a complaint.

-During an inspection we will check compliance with licensing conditions and the HMO Management Regulations and make an assessment under the Housing Health and Safety Rating System.
+We will check compliance with licensing conditions (pdf) and the HMO Management Regulations and make an assessment under the Housing Health and Safety Rating System.